Getting Started

 $ scala -version

-If the version along with a copyright notice is not returned, then reboot the system and try running the above line of code again.
+If the version number is not returned, reboot the system and try running the above line of code again.

 Setting up an IDE and First Run

-The recommended IDE is IntelliJ Idea.
-It provides a lot of features helpful for newcomers to a language.
+The recommended IDE for BharatSim is IntelliJ Idea.
+It provides many features helpful for newcomers to a language.
 It also handles large projects well.

 IntelliJ Idea